-The Compensation Committee of the Board of Directors is responsible for the management of our business and affairs with respect to the compensation of our employees, including the determination of the compensation for our Chief Executive Officer, the making of recommendations with respect to the compensation of our other executive officers, the approval of one or more stock option plans and other compensation plans covering our employees, and the grant of stock options and other awards pursuant to stock option plans and other compensation plans.
+The Compensation Committee of the Board of Directors is responsible for the management of our business and affairs with respect to the compensation of our employees.
+The responsibilities and duties of the Compensation Committee include the following:

+- review and approve corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluate the Chief Executive Officer's performance in light of those goals and objectives, and determine and approve the Chief Executive Officer's compensation level based on this evaluation; - · make recommendations to the Board with respect to non-Chief Executive Officer compensation; - approve any new equity compensation plan or any material change to an existing plan, approve grants pursuant to equity compensation plans and administer such plans; - in consultation with management, oversee regulatory compliance with respect to compensation matters; and - · make recommendations to the Board with respect to any severance or similar termination payments proposed to be made to any current or former executive officer or member of senior management.

 The members of the Compensation Committee currently are Messrs.
 Tonna and Radov.
 Our Board has adopted a written charter for the Compensation Committee.
 A copy of the charter is available on our website, www.biorestorative.com.